-Welcome to STEMiverse Podcast episode 21!
+Welcome to Stemiverse Podcast episode 21.

 Lael is computer programming teacher at Barker College, based in the Sydney suburb of Hornsby, in Australia.

-At the College, Lael is the team co-ordinator and part of the mentor team of the Barker Redbacks.
+At the College, Lael is the team coordinator and part of the mentor team of the Barker Redbacks.
 The Redbacks have established themselves as one of the leading Robotics teams in Australia.
 When Lael is not planning the future of robotics and STEM education at Barker, he teaches programming as a part of the Computer Science faculty.

-In this first episode, Lael talks about Robotics education in Barker College, and the benefits of cooperative competition.
+In this first episode, Lael talks about Robotics education in Barker College and the benefits of cooperative competition.

 In the second episode, two student members of the Redbacks team (one current and one alumni) give us a student perspective of what team membership is like for them, and how it has helped them develop technical, personal and interpersonal skills.
 Saskia – a current member and one of the Team Captains is in Year 11.
-And Alastair is a team alumni and now studying Engineering.
+And Alastair is a team alumnus and now studying Engineering.

 I'll take one more minute in this introduction to give you some background on the Redbacks Robotics team.